Published 19:19 IST, June 9th 2024

 Conclusion

-In recent elections, people’s mandate was clear: growth must translate into tangible benefits for everyone, especially last man in line.
+In recent elections, the people’s mandate was clear: growth must translate into tangible benefits for everyone, especially the last man in line.
 As we grow, we must ensure that every citizen can live happily every day, not just in anticipation of a better tomorrow.
-Indian growth engine is massive, but it must tug along everyone, ensuring no one is left behind.
+The Indian growth engine is massive, but it must tug along everyone, ensuring no one is left behind.
 This is not just a political or economic goal—it is a moral imperative.
-Let’s remember famous dialogue from “Swes”: “Main nahi maanta humara desh duniya ka sabse mahaan desh hai.
-Lekin yeh zaroor maanta hoon ke hum mein kabliyat hai, taqat hai, apne desh ko mahaan banane ki” (I don’t believe our country is greatest in world, but I do believe we have capability and strength to make it great).
+Let’s remember the famous dialogue from “Swades”: “Main nahi maanta humara desh duniya ka sabse mahaan desh hai.
+Lekin yeh zaroor maanta hoon ke hum mein kabliyat hai, taqat hai, apne desh ko mahaan banane ki” (I don’t believe our country is the greatest in the world, but I do believe we have the capability and strength to make it great).

 Kishore Subramaniam is a financial expert and founder of Shree Consultants.

-19:19 IST, June 9th 2024
+Updated 17:07 IST, June 10th 2024